 This is a gentle treatment that creates profound changes.
 Unlike massage, there is no oil or lotion used and there is no active movement across the muscle tissue by the therapist.
 You will feel movement as the fascia in your body releases, unwinds and lets go.
-The therapist’s job is to facilitate.
+My job as your therapist is to facilitate this process.

-The name reflects the fascia (or band), surrounding the myo- (muscle fibres) throughout the body.
-By applying gentle pressure and heat from the hands, the therapist creates a change in the fascia which allows it to release, taking away the tension around the muscles to restore balance and wellbeing.
+The name reflects the fascia (or band), surrounding the myo- (muscle fibres), which forms connective tissue throughout the body.
+By applying gentle pressure and heat from the hands, a change is created which allows the fascia to release, taking away the tension around the muscle fibres to restore balance and wellbeing.

 How myofascial release works